-The earliest purchase of land in the vicinity of Conshohocken can be traced to deeds from the Tammany (Native Americans) to William Penn in 1683.
+The earliest purchase of land in the vicinity of Conshohocken can be traced to deeds from the Tammany Native Americans to William Penn in 1683.
 In that year, William Penn sold 5,000 acres to Jasper Farmer, an Irishman, whose family established the first limestone quarry in the area.
-(The abundance of lime, used as a flux for blast furnaces, later facilitated the local development of iron manufacturing.)
 Son Thomas Farmer sold 1250 acres of land, 200 of which were in what is now Conshohocken, to Radnor Quaker David Harry in 1700.
 In 1710, David Harry met David Jones at the Friends Meeting and subsequently sold him 160 acres of land.
-At the time of the borough’s incorporation 140 years later, the Jones and Harry families would own the entire: east side of Conshohocken.
+At the time of the borough’s incorporation 140 years later, the Jones and Harry families would own the entire east side of Conshohocken.

 Although we do our best to accommodate all of our guests, seating requests are not guaranteed with the exception of handicap accessibility.Powered by OpenTable

 In our modern, rustic New American restaurant, we offer an artisanal menu that aims to please every palate.
 Serving an elevated fare using only the freshest, locally sourced ingredients.
 Big town taste, small town atmosphere.View The Menu

 Come sit at either of our cozy bars and enjoy our signature cocktails made with the herbs grown and picked from our very own “Jasper’s Farm”.
 If a fresh herb infused cocktail doesn’t wet your whistle, try one of the eight craft beers on tap or our extensive beer choices in bottles and cans.
 For the lover of the vine, we offer an eclectic selection of fine wines by the glass or bottle.Consider The Beer